 - Evan, a high school senior, confides in his PE teacher that his intervention specialist is "overly touchy."
 He says that he feels like she has a crush on him and pays him way too much attention in class.
-He shared that she "creeps him out" and has gone out of her way to touch his arms and shoulders. - Mr. Goodreporter, the PE teacher, reports the conversation to the Principal, who contacts you.
+He shared that she "creeps him out" and has gone out of her way to touch his arms and shoulders. - Mr. Goodreporter, the PE teacher, reports the conversation to the Principal, who contacts you, the Title IX Coordinator.